ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject
-* The cryptographic proof of correctness of the last joint state provided by the invoking BPI Subject matches the cryptographic proof of correctness of the last joint state of the target IVSM.
+* The cryptographic proof of correctness of the last joint state provided by the invoking BPI Subject matches the cryptographic proof of correctness of the last joint state of the target IVSM

 #### **[R186]**
 For BPI Interoperability, a valid "Verify State" operation which a BPI invokes MUST return from either the IVSM or the CCSM a value of true or false.